wyndchyme/mc3ds-modern/README.md

 <ins>__COMPILED BY__</ins>

-_Those involved in the curation and continued maintence of Modernization MegaPack._
+_Those involved in the curation and continued maintenance of Modernization MegaPack._

 - wyndchyme